sgoldenlab/simba/docs/Scenario2.md

   - **FONT THICKNESS**: The thickness (boldness) of the font text of the animals name. `E.g., 2`.
   - **BACKGROUND COLOR**: The background color of the path plots.
 E.g., `White`.

+* **SEGMENTS**: Use this menu to create path plots for a specific segment of the videos rather than the entire videos.
+  - **START TIME**: Fill in the time where the path plot video should start.
+E.g., if I want to discard the first 4 minutes of the video in the path plot, set `Start time` to 00:04:00.
+   - **END TIME**: Fill in the time where the path plot video should end.
+E.g., if I want to end my path plot at the 8 minute mark, set `End time` to 00:08:00.

+> Note: Say you have a 10 minute video, but you want the path plots to represent movements between minutes 4-8 (and thus discard the first 4 and last 2 minutes from the path plot) set the start time to 00:04:00 and end time to 00:08:00.

 * **CHOOSE CLASSIFICATION VISUALIZATION**: Use this menu to specify if and how the location of classified events are printed on the path plots.
   - **INCLUDE CLASSIFICATION LOCATIONS**: Check this box to include the location of classified events in the path plot.